smherwig/graphene/README.md

 Phoenix also includes an OpenSSL engine that proxies RSA-2048 key operations to an enclaved key server.

-Phoenix implements all extensions as servers, and thus the Phoenix design is evocative of a micro-kernel.
+Phoenix implements all extensions as servers.
+For instance, the encrypted filesystem is a userspace server that runs on top of the Phoenix libOS in an enclave; a user can configure other instances of Phoenix (such as those running applications) to use the remote filesystem.

+The Phoenix design is thus evocative of a micro-kernel, and we refer to the servers as "kernel servers".

 <a name="setup"/> Setup